Abderrahmane-jacker/My-config/README.md

 ## ⌨️ komorebic keybindings

-You can always change these in your `komorebic.json`
+You can always change these in your `whkdrc` if you want to change komorebi behaviour change `./komorebi/komorebi.json`

 | Keys                                                                   | Action                                                          |
 |------------------------------------------------------------------------|-----------------------------------------------------------------|